Felting a Family…

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on October 19, 2013, in Art, Community Economic Development, Heritage and tagged Christopher Mitchelmore, felting, Fiber art, Great Northern Peninsula, Spinning, Straits-White Bay North, Textile, The Straits White Bay North.
+Posted on October 19, 2013, in Art, Community Economic Development, Tourism and tagged Christopher Mitchelmore, felting, Fiber art, Great Northern Peninsula, Spinning, Straits-White Bay North, Textile, The Straits White Bay North.
 Bookmark the permalink.
 1 Comment.